Archive for ‘June, 2011’

 Q: Are you guys going to raid?
 PVP?
 What roles should I be trying to fill?

 Ah, yes, the dreaded guild “mission statement”.
 Here’s what we can say for now: We are going to do everything in our power to avoid becoming a zerg guild that does nothing but serve as a secondary General Chat.
 Mike and I are throwing ourselves into Deeps More Deeping as hard as we can and staying involved.
 That also means that we are pushing towards full PvE and PvP factions within the guild.
-This is going to take a lot of work and some strong leadership on the parts of ourselves and order viagra now whoever should rise through the ranks to assist.
-There’s no real answer at the moment as to what classes we’re low on or what professions you should be taking up.
-The best answer I have at this moment is to play what you enjoy and we’ll see how the cialis soft tabs canada pharmacy guild evolves.
+This is going to take a lot of work and some strong leadership on the parts of ourselves and generic cialis usa whoever should rise through the ranks to assist.
+There’s no real answer at the viagra in the uk moment as to what classes we’re low on or what professions you should be taking up.
+The best answer I have at this moment is to play what you enjoy and we’ll see how the guild evolves.

 I do not exaggerate, however, when I say that we want to see Deeps More Deeping become one of the best and most accomplished guilds on our server.
 Without having a single 85 in our guild, that’s a long way off.
 But we’re in a unique position to believe that such a thing is possible, and we’d regret it in the future if we didn’t try.